Skip to content

 A light pad illuminates your work from below, making it easier to see placement markings and work with transparent templates.
 This tool is particularly helpful when working with darker materials where pencil marks might not be visible.

 Modern LED light pads are thin, lightweight, and often have adjustable brightness levels.
-They're worth every penny if you do detailed embellishment work regularly.
+They are worth every penny if you do detailed embellishment work regularly.

 10. Microbrushes and Cleaning Tools